PiensaGrande/pg-local_content/README.md

 With this module, a RACHEL admin can WYSIWYG create a new module that will be visible on RACHEL's homepage.
 See a demo video here (somewhat dated): http://piensagrande.org/video/LC-Demo-Video.mp4

+Make sure that permissions on this directory permit the original write emptyjson.txt by running chown -R www-data:www-data on it.

 ## Developer Notes
 Lesson plans are stored as json files so they could be created and stored via a web resource and deployed later.